fdut/file-download-callableflow/README.md

-# Expose File on Hybrid architecture with App Connect Enterprise.
+# Expose on-premises files with App Connect on Cloud on Hybrid architecture

-In this blog, i want to share with you an use case we implemented for a customer.

-The goal was to provide an API exposed by ACE on Cloud to download a file (In this case a PDF file) provided by ACE on Premise.
+The goal is to provide an API exposed by ACE on Cloud to download a file (In this case a PDF file) provided by ACE on Premise.

-This API will be used by a consumer app (Magento for exemple) to retrieve the invoice document.
+This API will be used by a consumer app (Magento for example) to retrieve the invoice document.

-So we give a order number in the request and the corresponding invoice PDF file is returned.
+So, we give an order number in the request and the corresponding invoice PDF file is returned.

 ![arch-logique](images/file-api-arch-logique.png)